 Green Gables Heritage Place

-Start at the Green Gables Heritage Place for an introductory film along with a tour of the house that inspired the books.
-For fans of the series find Lovers Lane and the Haunted Wood Trail.
+Start at the Green Gables Heritage Place, a Parks Canada site, for an introductory film and a tour of the house that inspired the books.
+For fans of the series, find Lovers Lane and the Haunted Wood Trail.

 Haunted Wood Trail—Walk to the Site of L.M.
 Montgomery’s Cavendish Home.
 Easy and .9-km roundtrip.